Mehdi Amini

-Mehdi Amini (مهدی امینی; born 16 May 1996) is an Iranian professional footballer who plays as a goalkeeper for Tercera División RFEF club Juventud de Torremolinos.
+Mehdi Amini (مهدی امینی; born 16 May 1998) is an Iranian professional footballer who plays as a goalkeeper for Tajikistan Higher League club Khujand.

 Club career

 Sepahan

 Amini started in the Sepahan youth system and signed a professional contract with the club in the summer of 2016.
 Amini made his professional debut in 2016 in an Iranian Hazfi Cup match.
 He made his Persian Gulf Pro League debut on 24 November 2016 in a 1–1 draw against Foolad.